medhat-ali/YassirMovieAPP/README.md

 - [License](#license)

 # <a name="overview"></a> Overview
-Yassir Movie app is IOS app written in swift
+Yassir Movie app is IOS app written in swift, UIKIT, SwiftUI

 # <a name="Description"></a> Description
 Yassir Movie app is responsible for listing movie list and detail written in swift with MVVM and clean code architecture